Apple Books UK

 Deidre made a face, which, on her, was just another pretty aspect.
 “I don’t get why you’d want to pop out of a cake for an entire football team.
 They could be a rough audience.”

-“I want to meet Mark Benedict.”
-He was the best man for his teammate Rich Moon, who played center, and had arranged for Deidre to appear at the party.
+“I want to meet Mark Gregory.”
+He was best man for his teammate Rich Williams, who played center, and had arranged for Deidre to appear at the party.

 “Ooh.
-Mark Benedict.
+Mark Gregory.
 One of the NFL’s most eligible bachelors.
-I love blond-haired, blue-eyed hunks.”
+I love dark-haired, blue-eyed hunks.”
 Deidre studied her a moment.
 “There are probably easier ways to meet him.”

 “I’d never get a chance to even be in the same room with him.”
-A running back for the San Francisco Outlaws, he was way out of her current league.
-As one of the higher-paid players, with numerous advertising contracts and a Super Bowl ring, he had any number of gorgeous young women willing to fawn all over him.
+A running back for the San Jose Stallions, he was way out of her current league.
+As one of the more highly paid players, with numerous advertising contracts and a Super Bowl ring, he had any number of gorgeous young women willing to fawn all over him.

 “So what’s the big deal about him?
 After what your husband did to you, I’d think you’d run a mile from any filthy-rich, good-time playboy type.”

-“I’m not interesting in dating Mark Benedict.”
+“I’m not interested in dating Mark Gregory.”
 She was done with dating, let alone relationships, for a very long time.
 “But anyway, he’s different.”

 Deidre tipped her head and raised an eyebrow.
 “Don’t tell me you know him.”